caninereason/wink/README.md

     - The navigation bar for registered Staff users shows the following:
         - Home - links to Home Page
-        - View Packages - links to view a list of all the hiking packages offered and available to purchase.
-Users can select a package and go to a package detail section which displays more information on the package and allows the user to add to cart ready for purchasing.
-        - About Us - links to an About Us page which details about Wink
-        - Gallery - links to a gallery page where users can view images from our packages
+        - Product management - links to the pages where staff may add/delete/edit product details.
-        - Reviews - links to Reviews of all the packages on the website.
-Users can read through current reviews on any package they desire and also add a review to any package they desire.
-        - Cart - links to the cart page, where users can view their cart and what packages they have in their cart for purchase.
-They can change the quantity, remove the package, or proceed to the checkout.
+        - Cart - links to the cart page, where users can view their cart and what items they have in their cart for purchase.
+They can change the quantity, remove the item, or proceed to the checkout.
-        - User Reviews - links to a page when the user can view their own reviews they have made on the website.
-This lists all their reviews on all packages.
-The user can view, edit their review or delete it if they wish.
         - Logout - links to a logout page where the user can logout.
-        - User Profile Details - this has a dropdown menu with 3 options
-            - User Profile - links to a page where the user can view their User Profile and Personal Information.
-Also this displays to the user their discount code.
+        - My Profile - links to the page where a user may edit their details and view and edit their favourites
-            - Edit User Profile - links to a page where the user can edit their user profile
-            - Edit Personal Details - links to a page where the user can edit their personal information.
-        - Admin Login - links to the /admin page where the staff member can login to the admin page for the website.

     ![Staff Navigation Bar](media/staffp.png)